TrebledJ/trebledj.github.io/content/posts/infosec/cpp-deserialization/2026-06-19-insecure-deserialization-and-confusion-attacks-in-cpp.md

 Aborted
 ```

 In this case, the double free was caught by protections available in recent libc versions.
 But it's not game over yet!
-It is possible to bypass these protections, say if we have more control over the number and order of deserializations (e.g. `std::vector<std::unique_ptr<T>>`).
+It is possible to bypass these protections, say if we have control over the number and order of deserializations (e.g. `std::vector<std::unique_ptr<T>>`).
 I’ll leave this as an exercise for the reader.

 {% enddetails %}